 Chair President

-Members Vice President (Business Planning), CIO, Disaster Prevention and Safety Managing Executive Officer, Accounting Managing Executive Officer, ESG Managing Executive Officer, CDO, Fukushima Revitalization Headquarters Representative, Niigata Headquarters Representative, Nuclear Power and Plant Siting Division General Manager, core company presidents
+Members Vice President (CFO), Vice President (CINO), CIO, Disaster Prevention and Safety Managing Executive Officer, ESG Managing Executive Officer, CDO, Fukushima Revitalization Headquarters Representative, Niigata Headquarters Representative, Nuclear Power and Plant Siting Division General Manager, Nuclear reform manager, core company presidents

 Future Management Committee